-A new law encourages nonresidents who once lived in Montana to "come home to hunt" with parents, siblings and other close family members.
+This license law encourages nonresidents who once lived in Montana to "come home to hunt" with parents, siblings and other close family members.

-The program is aimed at continuing Montana family traditions by making an effort to bring sons and daughters and family back home during hunting season.
+The program is aimed at continuing Montana family traditions by making an effort to bring sons, daughters and family back home during hunting season.
 The sponsoring adult family member must claim Montana as his or her legal residence and must have a valid Montana hunting license.
 The sponsor can be a parent, step-parent, grandparent, sibling, step-sibling, child, step-child, spouse, or in-law.

 Learn more about the Nonresident Come Home To Hunt Combination License.